The Hamilton Radial Electric Railway (HRER)

 Nothing was written about the HRER's rebirth during the first months of 1896, an indication that the company had sunk so low in its fortunes that none of the Hamilton area newspapers considered it worth following.
 At the start of March 1896 the HRER began making applications to townships and towns to build the first section of the previously discussed Toronto to Hamilton line.
 For reasons unknown, the original plan of using Cannon St as the entry into the city had fallen out of favour.
 Instead, the HRER planned to run from James & Gore via Gore, Wilson, and Sherman to the city limits, then eastwards along the baseline road allowance (today's Burlington St) and the Grand Trunk Railway's main line before curving northwards on a long low trestle across Windemere basin.
 Then travelling along the road along the beach, crossing the canal via the Federal Government's then still under construction canal swing bridge, and then on to Burlington.

 Several small changes would be made to the road network in Hamilton as a result of the building of the HRER.
 At the time, Gore and Wilson St did not meet up, but were separated by a residential neighbourhood.
 The city of Hamilton stipulated that the HRER extend Wilson St one block westwards to Catharine St, and to open a new street connecting Gore & Wilson.
 Further to the east, Wilson St made a jog to the northwards between Steven St and Wentworth before resuming its original alignment.
-The HRER kept heading eastwards on a private right of way for these two blocks before rejoining Wilson St. After WWII, this section of right of way would be built over to connect the two pieces of Wilson St (The portion of 'old' Wilson St was renamed Century St)
+The HRER kept heading eastwards on a private right of way for these two blocks before rejoining Wilson St. When the HRER was abandoned, this private right of way became informally known by local residents as Radial Lane.
+After WWII, Radial Lane would be built over to connect the two pieces of Wilson St (The portion of 'old' Wilson St was renamed Century St)

 Final surveying of the route began on March 27, 1896.
 Grading of the line began on April 28 near the Hamilton smelting works, near the present day intersection of Sherman & Burlington, and had reached the canal by May 13.
 Due to delays in shipping of rails and ties and last minute changes to the placement of rails on various roadways, tracklaying began on June 3 next to the Canal.
 By June 13 the tracks had reached the new completed trestle across Windemere basin, and the tracks had reached the city limits near Sherman & Burlington on June 18.
 Construction on Sherman avenue began on June 25, and trackwork had reached Wilson St by July 9.
 Running along Wilson the trackwork had reached Emerald St on July 17 and Mary St on July 25.